Kazuya Yoshii: Career

-Yoshii's first band was Urgh Police, which he joined in 1986 as bass guitarist under the stage name "Robin".
-After releasing a demo, an EP and one album, they disbanded.
-In 1988, Yoshii switched to guitar and formed a new group that included Youichi Hirose and Eiji Kikuchi, where he used the nickname "Lovin".
-When their vocalist left, Yoshii took over that position and recruited Eiji's brother Hideaki as guitarist.
-The Yellow Monkey had what is regarded as their first concert on December 28, 1989 at Shibuya La Mama.
+Yoshii's first band was Urgh Police, which he joined in 1986 as bass guitarist.
+He was given the nickname "Robin" due to his tall stature being reminiscent of Ratt guitarist Robbin Crosby.
+After releasing a demo, an EP and one album, the self-proclaimed "Mötley Crüe of Shizuoka" disbanded.
+Yoshii was the youngest member of Urgh Police, and he said he learned a lot while in the band.
+In 1988, Yoshii formed a new group called The Yellow Monkey, where he used the nickname "Lovin".
+Yoshii switched to guitar when he recruited Youichi Hirose as bassist because he liked his personality and playing style.
+Shortly after their vocalist left due to musical differences, they recruited drummer Eiji Kikuchi's older brother Hideaki as lead guitarist.
+Yoshii was temporarily providing vocals while they looked for a new singer, but when they received an offer to make a record, he permanently became frontman of the band.
+The Yellow Monkey had what is regarded as their first concert on December 28, 1989, at Shibuya La Mama.

 The Yellow Monkey went on to have three consecutive number one albums and 17 top ten singles.
-With 10 million records sold, including 6.2 million singles, they were ranked number 81 on HMV Japan's list of the 100 most important Japanese pop acts.
+With 10 million records sold, including 6.2 million singles, they were ranked number 81 on HMV's list of the 100 most important Japanese pop acts.
 The Yellow Monkey went on an indefinite hiatus in January 2001, before officially announcing their disbandment on July 7, 2004.

 Yoshii made his solo debut under the name "Yoshii Lovinson" in 2003 with the single "Tali".
 He took the stage name from Mark Levinson Audio Systems.

 He dropped the Yoshii Lovinson name in 2006 and began using his old name with the single "Beautiful".
 His album 39108 was released on October 4, with the title derived from his age of 39 years old at the time and his October 8 birthday.
+In 2007, his song "Winner" was used as the theme song for the film Goal II: Living the Dream.